mrmartin1998/e-commerce-platform/test-checklist.md

   - [ ] User statistics
   - [ ] Product inventory
   - [ ] Recent orders

-Issues:
-  - We have a very basic dashboard.
-It works fine but it is not very useful.
-It only show:
-    - Total orders
-    - Total Users
-    - Total Products
-    - Recent orders
-  So yes, it "meets" the requirements but it is not very useful.
-  - We have a lot of features that we can add to the dashboard but we never really added them.

 Additional Test Cases:
 - [ ] Advanced Analytics